zimolzak/active-learning/Readme.md

 A baseline approach is to randomly sample the next example to label.
 A simple approach is to choose as the next example to label the example for which the margin between the model's probability of a positive label and that of a negative label is minimized.
 For example, if the system is uncertain about an example's label, so it assigns the probability of a positive label to be 51 percent and that of a negative label to be 49 percent, then the margin is 2 percent; in contrast, the margin if the probability of a positive label is 99 percent and that of a negative label is 1 percent is 98 percent.
-Another approach is variance reduction, in which the next example is chosen so as to maximially reduce the prediction variance.
+Another approach is variance reduction, in which the next example is chosen so as to maximally reduce the prediction variance.
 For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein].

 We evaluated the efficacy of these (three?) active learning statistics for the purpose of lab adjudication as follows.